David Swallow: AFL career

 In 2014, Swallow won the Gold Coast Suns Club Champion award, becoming the second player after Gary Ablett Jr. to win the award.

 In November 2018, Swallow signed a five-year contract extension with the Suns, tying him to the club until the end of 2024.

 In February 2019, Swallow was named as Gold Coast co-captain, alongside Jarrod Witts.

-Swallow was suspended for one match for striking 's Justin Westhoff following Gold Coast's loss to the Power in round 1 of the 2020 season.

 In February 2022, Swallow stepped down from the Suns' co-captaincy, with Touk Miller named in his place.